rjassef/AGN_Photoz_LSST_OpSim/README.md

 [This notebook](https://github.com/rjassef/AGN_Photoz_LSST_OpSim/blob/main/color_excess/Visualize_Color_Excess.ipynb) shows the results for z=2. *Note that values closest to 0 are best, as that means that the 5sigma depths are in the exact same ratio as the expected AGN colors.*

 [This notebook](https://github.com/rjassef/AGN_Photoz_LSST_OpSim/blob/main/color_excess/Redshift_Color_Excess.ipynb) shows the median color excess as a function of redshift for all the models.

+### Mean time between Observations

+AGN variability can have a major impact for photo-zs.